top of page

 The struggle over energy resources has been a conspicuous factor in many conflicts, including the Iran-Iraq War of 1980-1988, the Gulf War of 1990-1991, and the Sudanese Civil War of 1983-2005.
 More recently, control of oil and gas are the drivers of wars and conflict in Gaza, Ukraine, Yemen, Venezuela and pending for the South China Sea.
 If we burn all the fossil fuel we are fighting over we accelerate the destruction of our global life support system.
 Fighting for something that will destroy us is nothing short of collective insanity.
 We can stop the wars and protect our planet by removing the demand for fossil fuels but first we need public awareness.

 People need to be informed of the real reason for global conflict.
 The reason for the destruction of entire countries, the reason for the murder of millions of innocent civilians including women and children.
 I know it’s confronting but, in light of the urgency, people need to be shaken awake to fast track our transition to renewables and awareness of the key driver of war is the catalyst to do that.
-Click the map to enlarge.
+Click map to enlarge.

 Gaza Gas.JPG